mac-cain13/notificato/doc/push.md

 ## What you should know
 1. It is recommended to set an expiry date whenever you can, not setting this could make Apple discard the message instantly when the device is offline.
-2. Sending an message without setting any content in it is completely valid, this is used with Passbook Passes.
+2. Sending a message without setting any content in it is completely valid, this is used with Passbook Passes.
 3. All options and methods on the Message object can be found in the [API docs](http://wrep.github.com/notificare/master/Wrep/Notificare/Apns/Message.html).
-4. You really should check the resulting state of the message envelopes and handle errors.
+4. You really should check the resulting state of the message envelopes and handle errors, if you don't the failed messages are just gone.
+5. Logging is supported and can give you usefull information on what is happening.
+Set any [PSR-3](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md) compatible logger with `$notificare->setLogger($logger)`.

 ## What's next?
 Now you've send your messages you must [read the feedback service](feedback.md) once in a while.